elifinspace/sparkify/README.md

 I have used f1score and AUC when evaluating the models.
 Logistic Regression, Random Forest Classifier and Gradient Boosting Classifier are experimented.
 Random Forest Classifier is chosen as it performed the best and it is not effected by imbalance in the data.
-In our case our data is imbalanced.
-We have 99 churn in 449 customers.

 It is important for us to be precise when labeling a customer as a churn.
 Because if we're giving away free products, we might be causing unnecessary cost if the user is not thinking of churn .or if we're sending messages regarding their reduced activity, this might get the user confused.

 ## Analysis and Discussion